wvpv/dadverbs/Dadverbs.md

         - dadverbs
 ---
 by Adam Spriggs

+These are lessons I've mostly learned the hard way and don't want to forget.
+And some opinions, of course.

 ## 1. Relationships

 1. No one cares about your welfare more than your parents.
 They've been carrying the responsibility burden for you longer than anyone else.